-These revisions are stored in your WordPress database.
-If you’re as ‘Save’ happy as me you will find quite a few revisions saved for each post – and they can quickly build up to bloat your WordPress database.
+These are stored in your WordPress database.
+If you’re as ‘Save’ happy as me you will find quite a few of them saved for each post – and they can quickly build up to bloat your WordPress database.
 Once you have published a final version of a post, it is very unlikely you need to keep previous versions of it – but they are still there, cluttering up the database (in the wp_posts table).

 Apart from performance gains, having as small a database as possible makes it quicker to backup or restore if required.
 Fortunately there are ways to delete saved WordPress revisions from the database without impacting your published posts and pages – this will slim your database right back down to a more reasonable size.

 Warning: Always backup your WordPress database before editing it in case of database corruption/loss.

 Delete WordPress Revisions Automatically – Advanced (but recommended)

 - Login to your phpMyAdmin (if using Cpanel it may be found in the Databases section)

 - Click the SQL button to open the SQL command window where you can run SQL queries

 - Paste the following SQL command into the SQL window: DELETE FROM wp_posts WHERE post_type = “revision”;